rabbitmq/rabbitmq-server/.github/SECURITY.md

 RabbitMQ Core team really appreciates responsible vulnerability reports from security researchers and our user community.

-To responsibly disclose a vulnerability, please email `security@rabbitmq.com` or [sign up for RabbitMQ community Slack](https://rabbitmq-slack.herokuapp.com) and send a DM to @michaelklishin.
+To responsibly disclose a vulnerability, please use [GitHub Security Advisories](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) or email `security@rabbitmq.com` or
+[sign up for RabbitMQ community Slack](https://rabbitmq-slack.herokuapp.com) and send a DM to @michaelklishin.
 For reports received via Slack, a separate private channel will be set up so that multiple RabbitMQ maintainers can access the disclosed